TopperDEL/uplink.net/README.md

 ## Use

 Search for "[uplink.NET](https://www.nuget.org/packages/uplink.NET)" on Nuget and install the latest version into your project.
+To use the library with Xamarin.Android, choose the [Droid-nuget](https://www.nuget.org/packages/uplink.NET.Droid) accordingly.
 The wiki with tutorials is currently under development.

 ## Build